 On the other hand, fiber and sugar alcohols are slowly absorbed, if at all.
 Plus, they’re metabolized differently, if at all.
 Thus, they don’t cause your blood sugar and insulin levels to rise.
 Which is a good thing!
 Thus, the most accurate way to calculate your carb load is to consider only “net carbs” or the actual amount of carbs that will affect your blood sugar.
 Knowing the net carbs of specific foods will allow you to determine appropriate serving sizes in order to stay within your limit.
 Let’s look at a few examples:

 Raspberries: raspberries are an excellent source of antioxidants as well as fiber.
 A half-cup serving contains approximately 7 grams of carbohydrates.
 However, 4 grams of this total comes from dietary fiber.
 Thus, the calculation for net carbs would be as follows: 7 grams (total carbs) - 4 grams (dietary fiber) = 3 grams (net carbs)

-Avocado: avocado is one of my favorite superfoods.
+Avocado: avocado is one of our my favorite superfoods.
 It’s got it all.
-Healthy fat, vitamins, minerals, phytonutrients, and good a dose of fiber.
-It’s the perfect food for low carb and keto diets.
+Healthy fat, vitamins, minerals, phytonutrients, and good dose of fiber.
+It’s a delicious and filling the perfect food for low carb and keto diets.
 Plus, it’s creamy and delicious!
 Let’s take a look at the math for a half-cup serving: 6.4 grams (total carbs) - 5 grams (dietary fiber) = 1.4 grams (net carbs)